Student Achievement

 Student Achievement Data

-To this end, DBU tracks and reports its performance regarding student retention, graduation rates, and other measures.
-For graduation rates DBU has identified 6-Year National Student Clearinghouse Total Completion Rate as its Key Student Completion Indicator, and reports student completion rates at six years after matriculation.
-DBU also tracks the success of its students in achieving professional certifications and assesses General Education and Academic Program Learner Centered Outcomes on a regular basis, using the learning and achievement data gathered to drive its continuous improvement efforts.
+As part of the process of continuous improvement, DBU tracks and reports its performance regarding student retention, graduation rates, and other measures of student success.
+For graduation rates DBU has identified the 6-Year National Student Clearinghouse Total Completion Rate as its Key Student Completion Indicator and reports student completion rates at six years after matriculation.
+DBU also tracks the success of its students in achieving professional certifications and assesses General Education and Academic Program Learner Centered Outcomes on a regular basis.

 For each of the measures published here, a threshold of minimum acceptability is identified along with a justification, a goal for achievement is identified, and a brief narrative discusses DBU’s evaluation of success in the identified area.